 (c) requiring the Association to pay to the Board for transmission to the Treasurer each fortnight after the date of execution of the agreement a sum equal to 2½ times the aggregate of its employees’ contributions in respect of the first 20 units and 5 times the aggregate of its employees’ contributions in respect of all other units.

-[Section 6A inserted by No. 75 of 1973 s.
+[Section 6A inserted: No. 75 of 1973 s.
 4.]

 6B.
 Eligibility of certain statutory office holders to contribute